 - Fly Camel: the feature can be granted only if there is a clear visible jump.
-The camel position must be reached in the air. - Butterfly: the feature can be granted only if there is a clear visible jump and the both legs must be straight and parallel to the floor. - Acrobatic position: the entrance must have a significant impact on the balance, control, and execution of the spin during the centering phase.

-- Example: an arm holds the free leg during the traveling and stays that way during the centering phase. - Example: performing an Illusion during the centering phase without changing foot.
-Head must arrive to the low space and leg to the high space. - Entry after a choreographic jump or acrobatic movement that involves an impact on the balance point during the centering phase.
-Example: Fly Sit Spin (with sit position in the air during the entrance). - Unlisted: A difficult entry that is unlisted but clearly affects the balance of the skater and makes the entry into the spin more difficult.
+The camel position must be reached in the air. - Butterfly: the feature can be granted only if there is a clear visible jump and the both legs must be straight and parallel to the floor. - Acrobatic position: the entrance must have a significant impact on the balance, control, and execution of the spin during the centering phase. - Example: an arm holds the free leg during the traveling and stays that way during the centering phase. - Example: performing an Illusion during the centering phase without changing foot.
+Head must arrive to the low space and leg to the high space. - $\circ~$ Entry after a choreographic jump or acrobatic movement that involves an impact on the balance point during the centering phase. - Unlisted: A difficult entry that is unlisted but clearly affects the balance of the skater and makes the entry into the spin more difficult.